Saturday, March 3, 2018

 in 1941 and awaits the funding necessary for restoration.

 The 1912 Portland-Lewiston Interurban No. 14, Narcissus operated from 1914 until 1933 between Portland and Lewiston.
-The body was used as a summer camp next to Sabattus Pond until 1969 when it came to Seashore Trolley Museum.
+The body was used as a summer camp next to Sabattus Pond until 1969 when it came to the Seashore Trolley Museum.
 It is now being restored.

 Thirteen descendants of W. S. Libbey attended a fundraising gathering at Seashore Trolley Museum on July 21, 2017.